ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/vkGetPipelineExecutableStatisticsKHR.md

 If `pStatistics` is `NULL`, then the number of statistics associated with the pipeline executable is returned in `pStatisticCount`.
-Otherwise, `pStatisticCount` **must** point to a variable set by the user to the number of elements in the `pStatistics` array, and on return the variable is overwritten with the number of structures actually written to `pStatistics`.
+Otherwise, `pStatisticCount` **must** point to a variable set by the application to the number of elements in the `pStatistics` array, and on return the variable is overwritten with the number of structures actually written to `pStatistics`.
 If `pStatisticCount` is less than the number of statistics associated with the pipeline executable, at most `pStatisticCount` structures will be written, and `VK_INCOMPLETE` will be returned instead of `VK_SUCCESS`, to indicate that not all the available statistics were returned.